 3. Pumpkin puree (6 Months+) :

-Pumpkins are great first food for babies and loaded with Vitamin C and beta-carotene, also a good source of protein and iron.
+Pumpkins are great first food for babies and are loaded with Vitamin C and beta-carotene, they are also a good source of protein and iron.
 Babies will love this pumpkin puree recipe for its sweet taste.

 4. Mashed Potatoes/Potato Puree (8 Months+) :

-White potatoes are loaded with carbohydrates and have some reasonable amount of Vitamin A & C. Potatoes may cause gas in some babies and hence its ideal to wait until the baby is eight months old to introduce potatoes.
+White potatoes are loaded with carbohydrates and have a reasonable amount of Vitamin A & C. Potatoes may cause gas in some babies; hence its ideal to wait until the baby is eight months old to introduce potatoes.
 This delicious mashed potato is the right choice when you start potatoes for your baby.